 - the **cadaver** (behind the warrior statue) is naturally mummified; he wears an earth-coloured toga (very common in this country); if searched, around his neck he has a **gold vial** (contains a little Elixir Berserk) and a **brass key**.

-- In the heap of items, players find a number of interesting elements: 2 skulls (which the adventurer can recognize as goat and dog), an empty keg, a rusty ship's propeller, pottery, a liturgical candle, and a bottle with a viscous deposit on the bottom** **2 skulls (which the adventurer can recognize as goat and dog)
+- In the heap of items, players find a number of interesting elements: 2 skulls (which the adventurer can recognize as goat and dog), an empty keg, a rusty ship's propeller, pottery, a liturgical candle, and a bottle with a viscous deposit on the bottom** **

 - the dog skull and the keg are useless.